dotnet/aspnetcore/specs/HubProtocol.md

 ## Non-Blocking Invocations

-Invocations can be marked as "Non-Blocking" in the `Invocation` message, which indicates to the Callee that the Caller expects no results.
-When a Callee receives a "Non-Blocking" Invocation, it should dispatch the message, but send no results or errors back to the Caller.
-In a Caller application, the invocation will immediately return with no results.
-There is no tracking of completion for Non-Blocking Invocations.
+Invocations can be sent without an `Invocation ID` value.
+This indicates that the invocation is "non-blocking", and thus the caller does not expect a response.
+When a Callee receives an invocation without an `Invocation ID` value, it **must not** send any response to that invocation.

 ## Streaming